-service human In working with train them in manageto groups fundraising motivation and ment, and Canada, Ι U.S. the across audience ask the usually will volunteer "typical" to define а of them. most people think as their drawing of composite The responses looks something like:
+In working with human service groups to train them in management, motivation and fundraising across the U.S. and Canada, I will usually ask the audience to define a "typical" volunteer as most people think of them.
+The composite drawing of their responses looks something like:

-An examination of the facts paints different picture, however. а Obviously we must know who our volunteers are before we cap design appropriate recognition them.
-Let's look at for some statistics that can help us understand who is volunteering, where and why.
+An examination of the facts paints a different picture, however.
+Obviously we must know who our volunteers are before we can design appropriate recognition for them.
+Let's look at some statistics that can help us understand who is volunteering, where and why.

-The research put together by ACTION in 1975 entitled "Americans Volunteer-1974" helps us recognize the modern volunteer and stated the following:
+The research put together by the GALLUP POLL helps us recognize the modern volunteer and stated the following:

-- 1. 45% of American volunteers are male

-- 2. More younger people and those over 55 are volunteering

-- 3. 40% of American volunteers have 4 years of high school or less
+- 1. 50% of American adults volunteer. - 2.
+45% of American volunteers are male. - 3.
+More younger people and those over 55 are volunteering. - 4.
+52% of American volunteers have 4 years of high school or less.

-- 4. Working volunteers outnumber non-working volunteers

-- 5. 12% of Americans with incomes below \$4000 volunteer

-- 6. A 34% increase in non-white volunteers had occurred since May, 1973

-- Volunteers averaged 9 hours of work per week volunteering

-- 8. People volunteered for many reasons

-- a.
-51% wanted to help people (altruism)

-- b.
-45% enjoy the work assigned

-- c.
-32% had a sense of duty

-- d.
-22% had a child in the program

-- e.
-15% could not refuse when asked

-- f.
-4% had nothing else

-to do

-- g.
-3% hoped it would lead to a paying job

-- 9. Of people who had volunterred in the past and had stopped volunteering, 42% said they either felt they didn't have enough time, that no one asked them, or that they felt their work was either not important enough or unappreciated!
+- 5. Working volunteers outnumber non-working volunteers. - 6.
+17% of Americans with household incomes below \$10,000 volunteer. - 7.
+Volunteers averaged 3 hours of work per week volunteering. - 8.
+Of people who had volunteered in the past and had stopped volunteering, 42% said they either felt they didn't have enough time, that no one asked them, or that they felt their work was either not important enough or unappreciated! - 9.
+Working women are more likely to volunteer than housewives. - 10.
+23 million people volunteer 5+ hours a week.